 Fannie Mae Credit Scoring Changes Could Help More Borrowers Qualify

-Fannie Mae is making a major change to the way they evaluate credit scores when multiple clients are on a mortgage.
-This is expected to help more clients qualify for conventional loans in the future.
+KEVIN GRAHAMFannie Mae has made a major change to the way they evaluate credit scores when multiple clients are on a mortgage.
+This helps more clients qualify for conventional loans.

 We’ll touch on what’s changing and compare the old guidelines to the new ones.
 After that, we’ll go over the advantages of conventional loans for borrowers to help you decide whether this might be the right option for you.